Created a game to raise awareness of the motherhood penalty

 "I felt like I didn’t really have a choice.
 I was overwhelmed by everything that I couldn’t think clearly about what my options are.
 It’s a very emotional time.
 This is when you’re redefining yourself."

 We also talked to a few non parents who didn’t have any personal experience with the gender pay gap or gender bias at work.
 We encountered a lot of one dimensional thinking.

 “A person who walks away from their job doesn’t get any special benefits.”

-To properly understand the gender pay gap requires multidimensional thinking so in addition to interviews we analyzed data on parenthood, child care cost and labor statistics.
+In addition to interviews we analyzed data on parenthood, child care cost and labor statistics.
 We read papers and spoke to experts in the field.